 CountDistinct gives the number of stores each product was sold in.

-Now create a slicer, but using images instead of just the values.
+Now create a slicer, but using images.
 To do this add the Chiclet Slicer custom visual from the Marketplace:

 If you don't have access to the internet you can find a copy of the visual in the above folder.

-Make a new table which holds the URLs of appropriate images for each of the different values in the FamilyName column, or import data from the Web links Excel file:
+Import the table of URLs of appropriate images for each of the different values in the FamilyName column from the folder shown at the start of this exercise.

-Optionally save this as Shoddy slicer substitutes and close it down.
+Optionally save this report as Sliced families then close it down.